Post-Newtonian Theory for Gravitational Waves: Compact binary systems

 In the following, we will extensively employ the total angular momentum of the system, that we denote by $\mathbf{J}$, and which is conserved when radiation-reaction effects are neglected,

-It is customary to decompose the conserved total angular momentum $\mathbf{J}$ as the sum of the orbital angular momentum $\bm{L}$ and of the two spins,\epubtkFootnote{Recall from Eq.~\eqref{Sndef} that in our convention the spins have the dimension of an angular momentum times $c$.}
+It is customary to decompose the conserved total angular momentum $\mathbf{J}$ as the sum of the orbital angular momentum $\bm{L}$ and of the two spins,\footnote{Recall from Eq.~\eqref{Sndef} that in our convention the spins have the dimension of an angular momentum times $c$.}

-This split between $\bm{L}$ and $\bm{S}=\bm{S}_{1}+\bm{S}_{2}$ is specified by our choice of spin variables, here the conserved-norm spins defined in Section~\ref{sec:lagspins}.
-Note that although $\bm{L}$ is called the ``orbital'' angular momentum, it actually includes both non-spin and spin contributions.
-We refer to Eq.~(4.7) in~\cite{BMFB13} for the expression of $\bm{L}$ at the next-to-next-to-leading SO level for quasi-circular orbits.
+This split between $\bm{L}$ and $\bm{S}=\bm{S}_{1}+\bm{S}_{2}$ is specified by our choice of spin variables, here the conserved-norm spins defined in Sect.~\ref{sec:lagspins}.
+Although $\bm{L}$ is called the ``orbital'' angular momentum, it actually includes both non-spin and spin contributions.
+We refer to Eq.~(4.7) of \cite{BMFB13} for the expression of $\bm{L}$ at the next-to-next-to-leading SO level for quasi-circular orbits.

 Our solution will consist of some explicit expressions for the moving triad $\{\bm{n}, \bm{\lambda}, \bm{\ell}\}$ at the SO level in the conservative dynamics for quasi-circular orbits.
 With the previous definitions of the orbital frequency $\Omega$ and the precessional frequency $\varpi$ we have the following system of equations for the time evolution of the triad vectors,